 Use of cWB

-If you use cWB in your scientific publications or projects, we ask that you acknowlege our work by citing the publications that describe cWB and the software’s digital object identifier (DOI), as described in the citation guidelines.
-Since 2019, cWB code has been released with GPLv3 license.
+If you use cWB in your scientific publications or projects, we ask that you acknowledge our work by citing the publications describing cWB together with the software’s digital object identifier (DOI), as explained in the citation guidelines. cWB has been released under the GPLv3 license since 2019.